pcwalton/parng/README.md

   - `parng` has a scalar fallback for systems that do not support AVX or NEON.

+## Building

+`parng` is a standard Rust package built using Cargo.
+After installing Rust, use `cargo build --release` to build the package.
+Inside `target/release` you can find both the Rust library and a C library.

+## Usage

+`parng` has two APIs: the simple API and the image loader API.
+The simple API is in the `simple` module and consists of the `Image` structure and its associated `load` method.
+It is useful if all you need to do is to decode the image into memory.
+If you need more fine-grained control—for example, if you want to display the image as it is loading, or you want to downscale individual scanlines as you decode them to save memory—then you will want to use the `ImageLoader` API.
+That API can be found in `imageloader.rs`.

+The C API mirrors the Rust API.
+When called from C, `parng` has two additional convenience methods:
+`parng_image_load_from_file` and `parng_image_load_from_memory`.
+These APIs allow you to load PNGs from C `FILE *` or byte arrays respectively with one function call.

 ## License

 `parng` is licensed under the same terms as Rust itself.
 See the `LICENSE-APACHE` and